Can I get financial help with driving lessons?

 If you think that you may qualify for financial help through Motability, you can call them on 0800 5003186 to request an application form for their Driving Lessons Grant.
 Once submitted, it can take up to ten weeks for your application to be processed and approved.

-Sally Anne Jones, a driveJohnson’s pupil taking her driving lessons in Greenock, recently benefitted from the Grant.
-She said, “It took a while to hear that my application had been approved but it was worth the wait.
+Sally Anne Jones, a driveJohnson’s pupil taking her driving lessons in Northampton, recently benefited from the Grant.
+She said, “It took a while to hear that my application had been approved, but it was worth the wait.
 I couldn’t have afforded to learn otherwise.”

-If you are caring for someone who needs help getting around, financial support may be available to help pay towards your driving lessons.
+If you are caring for someone who needs help getting around, you may be able to get financial support towards driving lessons.
 This support varies widely based on where you live, the needs of the person you care for and your finances.

 Where can I find out if I am eligible for financial help?